frnqpur/ecu-diagnostic-remapping/README.md

 - Full functionality requires ECU/FTDI/USB-to-K-Line hardware.
 - No complete standalone simulation mode is provided.
 - Remapping/flashing workflow should only be performed with correct technical knowledge and safety preparation.
-- Public repository is intended for portfolio presentation, not as a universal ECU flashing solution.
+- Public repository is intended for presentation, not as a universal ECU flashing solution.

 ---